Change RTT preferences for accessibility on Mac

 To change these preferences, choose Apple menu > System Preferences, click Accessibility , then click RTT.

-Note: These preferences are shown only when you have set up your iPhone and Mac for Wi-Fi calling and RTT phone calls are enabled on your iPhone.
-RTT is not available in all countries or regions, or supported by all carriers.
+Note: These preferences are shown only when you have set up your iPhone and Mac for Wi-Fi Calling and RTT phone calls are enabled on your iPhone.
+RTT is not available in all countries or regions, or supported by all network providers.

 Make and receive RTT calls on your Mac without using a special device.

 When this option is selected and you make a phone call on your Mac, you can choose to use audio, RTT or RTT relay for the call.